cevans87/atools/README.md

     If 'expire' is provided, memoize will only retain return values for up to 'expire' duration.

-    If 'pass_unhashable' is True, memoize will not remember calls that are made with parameters that cannot be hashed instead of raising an exception.

-    if 'thread_safe' is True, the decorator is guaranteed to be thread safe.

     Examples:

         - Body will run once for unique input 'bar' and result is cached.